libretro/libretro-uae/README.md

 The most important option is the model.

-The following models are provided (hardcoded configuration):
+The following models are provided:

 |Short|Long|Chipset|Memory|
 |---|---|---|---|